akang05/Alvin-Kang-blog/index.md

 ---

-## 🧩 The Problem: Ambiguity in Natural Language
+##The Problem: Ambiguity in Natural Language
 Natural language is powerful — but also messy.
 When a user types something like “sales by region over time,” there are many possible interpretations:
 - Which dataset should it use?
 - Should “region” refer to country, state, or city?